The History of the Decline and Fall of the Roman Empire: Criticism

 Gibbon challenged Church history by estimating far smaller numbers of Christian martyrs than had been traditionally accepted.
 The Church's version of its early history had rarely been questioned before.
 Gibbon, however, said that modern Church writings were secondary sources, and he shunned them in favour of primary sources.

-Historian S. P. Foster says that Gibbon "blamed the otherworldly preoccupations of Christianity for the decline of the Roman empire, heaped scorn and abuse on the church, and sneered at the entirety of monasticism as a dreary, superstition-ridden enterprise".
+Historian S. P. Foster says that Gibbon "blamed the otherworldly preoccupations of Christianity for the decline of the Roman empire, heaped scorn and abuse on the church, and sneered at the entirety of monasticism as a dreary, superstition-ridden enterprise."

 Gibbon's work was originally published in sections, as was common for large works at the time.
 The first two volumes were well-received and widely praised, but with the publication of volume 3, Gibbon was attacked by some as a "paganist" because he argued that Christianity (or at least the abuse of it by some of the clergy and its followers) had hastened the fall of the Roman Empire.
+In this regard, Gibbon's attitudes were shaped by the contemporary anti-clericalism & secularisation of the Enlightenment-era.

 Voltaire was deemed to have influenced Gibbon's claim that Christianity was a contributor to the fall of the Roman Empire.

-Gibbon has been criticized for his portrayal of Paganism as tolerant and Christianity as intolerant.
+Gibbon has been criticised for his portrayal of Paganism as tolerant and Christianity as intolerant.

+In the beginning of 1800s, the book was a matter of controversy in the Kingdom of Brazil.
+The royal censor José da Silva Lisboa had it forbidden on the grounds of having dangerous ideas for the United Kingdom of Portugal, Brazil and the Algarves, but it was later permitted by the censor Francisco de Borja Garção Stockler on the grounds of being "one of the few products that are most admirable for the human spirit."